axoflow/axosyslog-core-docs/content/headless/chunk/option-destination-pad-size.md

 {{% alert title="Warning" color="warning" %}}

-Hazard of data loss\!
+Hazard of data loss!
 If the size of the incoming message is larger than the previously set `pad-size()` value, `syslog-ng` will truncate the message to the specified size.
 Therefore, all message content above that size will be lost.

 {{% /alert %}}